sinai-igh/admix_phewas/README.md

 * Centromeric regions should also be removed from local ancestry calls, they can be downloaded at: https://genome.ucsc.edu/cgi-bin/hgTables;Group: Mapping and Sequencing, Track: Centromeres, Table Centromeres

 Merge vcf files of local ancestry calls and remove outlier samples and regions identified in QC for local ancestry inference.
+Convert to PLINK files for SAIGE association testing.

 #### 2) Run admixture mapping: Two-way and three-way ####

+Ensure that:

+* SAIGE is installed and accessible on your system.
+* Input files (genotypes, phenotypes, and local ancestry files) are prepared.
+* A phecode_list.txt file contains the phenotype codes to be analyzed.

 Prune genotype data for calculation of GRM:
 ```
 plink2  --vcf query_HIS_Shapeit_normalized_Phased_GDA_all_chr.vcf.gz \
   --indep-pairwise 500 50 0.2  \
   --make-bed \
   --out query_HIS_Shapeit_normalized_Phased_GDA_all_chr_pruned
 ```